-The Monitored area-related macro-area of the SILVANUS ontology is meant to represent concepts and relationships related to Monitored area.
+The Monitored area-related area of the SILVANUS ontology is meant to represent concepts and relationships related to Monitored area.
+The following figure 52 is an ensemble view of the area.

-Figure 48 Monitored area ontology macro-area
+Figure 53 Monitored area ontology macro-area

-The main class in this area is "Area burned".
+The main class in this area is "Area burned" and "Fire Hazardous Area".